 Choose a large and very sturdy pot or container that will be able to support the grapes' growing vines.
 A 15-20 gallon pot should be sufficient.
 You can always start with a smaller pot and then transplant once the plant gets bigger.

-Choose a location that is warm and sunny, where your plant will receive at least 6 hours of sunlight a day.
+- Choose a location that is warm and sunny, where your plant will receive at least 6 hours of sunlight a day, as grape vines prefer full sun.

-Use light potting mix that’s loose, rich in organic matter, and well draining.
+- Use light potting soil that's loose, rich in organic matter, and well draining.

 So now that you know how to grow grapes in pots, it's time to roll up your sleeves and get to planting!